How does an approved writer get addresses from Slack via Abby the Bot?

 Is there any evidence to indicate that mail-based campaigns make a real difference at the ballot box?

 Yes!
-Political scientists have conducted dozens of experiments on the effect of direct mail and find that, on average, mailers increase turnout when they use “messages that emphasize civic duty or the importance of making one’s voice heard” (Gerber and Green 2015, pg.
+Political scientists have conducted dozens of experiments on the effect of direct mail and find that, on average, mailers increase turnout when they use “messages that emphasize civic duty or the importance of making one’s voice heard” (see Get Out the Vote: How to Increase Voter Turnout by Donald Gerber and Alan Green, 2015, pg.
 58).
 Additional evidence also shows that making the interaction feel personalized, rather than just a blanket message from an organization, is key to increasing the effectiveness of voter outreach.

 Will we be writing for candidate So-and-So?

-We no longer announce our campaign line-up in advance.
-It’s a distraction that can adversely impact postcard-writing production for other candidates earlier on the calendar.
-It’s a competitive disadvantage for the campaign to let the opposition know so early about such a specific GOTV plan.
+We do not announce our campaign line-up in advance.
+It is a distraction that can adversely impact postcard-writing production for other candidates earlier on the calendar.
+It is a competitive disadvantage for the campaign to let the opposition know so early about such a specific GOTV plan.
 Conditions change frequently with campaigns meaning a “no” one week can turn into a “yes” another week and vice versa.
 If we are finding “obscure” city council and school board elections, we most certainly know about the campaigns that are on the national radar.

 It does not help our relationship with a campaign where we might be hoping they will eventually consider working with us to tell volunteers that the campaign has said “no” to us.
 From past experience, setting loose a bunch of angry, upset, confused, and/or pleading volunteers onto a campaign more concerned with conventional GOTV tactics is not a good way to make friends for Postcards To Voters.
 These campaign staffers move on to other campaigns in the future.
 If they have a bad experience with us just during the pitch and consideration phase, we will likely have lost them forever.